 Project WILD's core curricular materials, the Project WILD K-12 Curriculum and Activity Guide, the Aquatic WILD K-12 Curriculum and Activity Guide, and Science and Civics: Sustaining Wildlife, are NOT for sale.
 These guides are distributed free of cost to participants at Project WILD workshops.

-Project WILD supplementary materials, however, are for sale and can be purchased by sending an order form to the Project WILD National Office with a check or money order.
+Project WILD supplementary materials, however, are for sale and can be purchased by sending an order form (click link at right) to the Project WILD National Office with a check or money order.

 Project WILD's state coordinators and their facilitators (who are trained to lead workshops) conduct workshops (usually six hours long) for educators within their state.
 The Project WILD K-12 Curriculum and Activity Guide, the Aquatic WILD K-12 Curriculum and Activity Guide, and Science and Civics: Sustaining Wildlife are provided to those who participate in Project WILD Educator workshops.